 Interpop and Derby were two small Berlin sister labels that produced mostly pop and schlager records in the early to mid-60´s.
 Like Bernhard Frank they seem to have vanished into nowhere…

-Altough I have now idea who Jan Berthold is but that shouldn´t mean that someone more knowledgeable out there does.
+Although I have now idea who Jan Berthold is, that shouldn´t mean that someone more knowledgeable than me out there, does.
 Several people that were connected to the records and artists that I´ve poste have contacted me over the past three years, so maybe over time somebody will come up with some information about Jan Berthold.

 The catalog on the back of the sleeve lists three Transylvanian (Ethnic Germans from Siebenbürgen, Romania) records, so I´m curious if the owner of the Berlin-based Derby record label had any Transylvanian roots.